guidogg13/Eisi/README.md

 Eisi is recommended only for experienced users and developers who know how to handle errors, missing dependencies, and manual setup.

 If you are an advanced user, feel free to test, modify, and improve the project — every contribution helps Eisi grow.

+---

+📄 Licenze

+This project uses the MIT license.
+You are free to use, modify, distribute, and experiment with the code, following the terms of the MIT license.

 This project have a licenze: MIT